 I can’t help but laugh, suggesting he ask Cody for her number if she agreed.
 Jeff thanks me for my soft-spoken approach, saying again, how much he listens when I speak.

 Maybe Jeff isn’t so pretentious.
 Maybe he means it.
-But then I remember how quick he was to judge Amy, how he dismissed her as a “hot mess” and insisted he could never learn from her.
+But then I remembered how quick he was to judge Amy, how he dismissed her as a “hot mess” and insisted he could never learn from her.
 I told him everyone had something to teach us, that people have layers, and that it takes time to understand their stories.

 He grinned, repeating how much he valued my insight, how he listened when I spoke.
+No man had ever said that to me, not like this, not so often.

-Right now, all I can do is breathe.
+Right now, all I can do is just breathe.

 This post is part of a fictionalized memoir.
 The emotional experiences and themes are drawn from my life, but all names, identities, timelines, and circumstances have been altered, obscured, or combined to protect privacy — including my own.
 These writings are not meant to diagnose, label, or describe any real person.
 Instead, they illuminate relational patterns that can occur in emotionally imbalanced or narcissistic dynamics.
 Any resemblance to actual individuals is coincidental or intentionally obscured.
 The intention is healing and awareness, not identification.
 These posts are for storytelling purposes only and do not constitute professional advice.